JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Abstract

 \section{Abstract}

-JSON Schema is the de facto standard for describing the structure of JSON documents.
-Reasoning about JSON Schema \emph{inclusion} --- whether every instance satisfying a schema $S$ also satisfies a schema $S^{\prime}$ --- is a key building block for a variety of tasks, including version and API compatibility checks, schema refactoring tools, and large-scale schema corpus analysis.
-Existing approaches fall into two families: \emph{rule-based} algorithms that are efficient but incomplete and \emph{witness generation-based} algorithms that are complete but oftentimes extremely slow.
-This paper introduces a new approach that reconciles the efficiency of rule-based procedures with the completeness of the witness-generation technique, by enriching the latter with a specialized form of normalization.
-This \emph{refutational normalization} paves the way for use-cases that are too hard for current tools.
-Our experiments with real-world and synthetic schemas show that the refutational normalization greatly advances the state-of-the-art in JSON Schema inclusion checking.
+\mrevone{JSON Schema is the de facto standard for describing the structure of JSON documents.
+Deciding JSON Schema inclusion --- whether every instance of a schema $S$ is also an instance of a schema $S^{\prime}$ --- is a building block for version and API compatibility checks, schema refactoring, and large-scale corpus analysis.
+The problem is EXPTIME-complete, and the two existing families of algorithms fail in practice in complementary ways: rule-based algorithms are fast but incomplete by design, while witness-generation algorithms are complete but so slow that, under any reasonable timeout, they are incomplete in practice as well.
+We show that this specific problem admits a way out.
+We redesign the normalization core of the complete algorithm, so that, on the easy cases, it mimics the behavior of the fast rule-based algorithm, without losing completeness.
+We prove that it is exactly as efficient as the rule-based approach on every inclusion that approach can prove, while remaining complete on all others.
+We validate this on a vast collection of real-world schemas and hand-crafted schemas.
+We show that our algorithm advances the state of the art, making tractable a range of use cases that were out of reach for existing tools. }{1.1,4.1}

 \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
 PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear.\\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup